-Getting a mouse for your MacBook will allow you to maximize the use of your laptop while providing extra comfort and reduce strain on your hands.
-Since you have plenty of options, we’ll take you through some of the best products available and help you decide which mice or style is the best for you.
+Since you have plenty of options, we’ll take you through some of the best mouse for your MacBook Pro and help you decide which mice or style is the best for you.

 We also include some tips that you’ll probably find useful to keep your mice in good shape and make the most of your devices.
 Read on for more!